-[Completing this section fully addresses all relevant federal planning requirements]
+Completing this section as described above fully addresses all relevant federal ATSI planning requirements.

 Identify the metric(s) and/or state indicator(s) that the school will use as a means of evaluating progress toward accomplishing the goal.
 A school may identify metrics for specific student groups.
 Include in the baseline column the most recent data associated with the metric or indicator available at the time of adoption of the SPSA.
 The most recent data associated with a metric or indicator includes data reported in the annual update of the SPSA.
 In the subsequent Expected Outcome column, identify the progress the school intends to make in the coming year.